Gawain: Attributes and characterisations

-In the Post-Vulgate Cycle, Gawain's character is further blackened, influenced by being portrayed as a villain in the Prose Tristan.
-He is now bloodthirsty and often murderous.
-Among important Knights of the Round Table whom Gawain is said to have killed during and after the Grail quest are King Pellinor's son Aglovale, King Lac's son Erec, and King Esclabor's son Palamedes (resulting in Escablor's own death from grief).
-Earlier, Gawain and his brothers are also the slayers of King Pellinor and his sons Driant and Lamorat.
-Although Gawain still has a reputation for being one of the best and most courteous knights in the world, this is a sham, as he is often secretly a rapist of damsels and a killer of good knights, no better than his brother Agravain.
-When the mighty and holy Grail knight Perceval asks Gawain if he had killed his father Pellinor, Gawain simply lies and denies it out of fear of Perceval.
-The Guiron le Courtois section of Palamedes explains Gawain's many great cruelties being caused by his grief at being surpassed by other knights after not regaining his full strength following the war with Galehaut.
-Such a new popular image originating in the late Old French romance tradition prompted the historical audience of The Wife of Bath's Tale to identify the story's rapist-knight character as Gawain.
-B. J. Whiting writes in Gawain: A Casebook:
+In the Post-Vulgate Cycle, Gawain's character is further darkened, influenced by being portrayed as a villain in the Prose Tristan.
+Gawain has become bloodthirsty and often murderous.
+Gawain is said to have killed several important Knights of the Round Table during and after his Grail quest: King Pellinor's son Aglovale, King Lac's son Erec, and King Esclabor's son Palamedes (resulting in Esclabor's death from grief).
+Earlier, Gawain and his brothers also slay King Pellinor and his sons Driant and Lamorat.
+Although Gawain retains a reputation for being one of the world's best and most courteous knights, this reputation is false, because he often secretly rapes young women and kills good knights; in this way, Gawain is no better than his brother Agravain.
+When the powerful and holy Grail knight Perceval asks Gawain if he had killed his father Pellinor, Gawain lies and denies the accusation out of fear of Perceval.
+B. J. Whiting writes about Gawain's faults in Gawain: A Casebook:

 There would be no point in summarizing the Tristan, but some examples of Gawain's depravity must be cited.
 He is a traitor; he is unfair, cowardly and cruel in battle; he was once good but is so no longer; he is one of the worst knights in the world; he kills out of hate, envy or to get possession of a woman; he is rebuked by Gaheriet, Tristram, and Driant; he is defeated or discomfited by Arthur, Belinant, Blioberis, Brehus, Driant, Erec, Lamorat, Palamedes, Perceval and Tristram; he kills, usually treacherously, Bademagus, Driant, Erec, Lamorat, Meraugis, Pellinor, and Yvain l'Avoutre; he is cavalier toward the quest of the Grail; he hates Lamorat, first, because he fears that Lamorat may discover that he had killed Pellinor, second, because Lamorat defeats him, and third, because Lamorat is having an affair with his mother; he throws Lamorat's head down on the path after cutting it off; he is worse than Breuz-sans-Pitie [...]
 Surely an abundance of evil for one small man to perform!
 Madden considered the Tristan mainly responsible for Gawain's ill fame, and although Miss Weston thought that the Queste might well be the culprit, if sheer weight of calumny be any criterion, then we must agree with Madden.
 After the Tristan, indeed, the remaining prose romances seem to direct no more than pin-pricks at Gawain.